 - Provide senior sysadmins access to fully manage the architecture, but not being able to access billing.

-- Provide the operations team with access to firewall policies and networking, but not to servers.
+- Give the operations team access to firewall policies and networking, but not to servers.

-Software upgrades and system patches at both the operating system and application layer are achieved without service disruption due to the redundant and clustered architecture of the solution.
+Software upgrades and system patches at both the operating system and application layer are achieved without service disruption.
+This is possible due to the redundant and clustered architecture of the solution.
 System patching including security updates are subject to our security and change management procedures covered by CloudSigma’s ISO27001:2013 certified processes.

 DDoS Protection Measures